drduh/YubiKey-Guide/README.md

 Create a backup on encrypted storage to be kept offline in a secure and durable location.

-The following process is recommended to be repeated several times on multiple portable storage devices, as they may fail over time.
+Repeat the process several times on multiple portable storage devices, as they may fail over time.
 As an additional backup measure, [Paperkey](https://www.jabberwocky.com/software/paperkey/) can create a physical copy of key materials for improved durability.

 > [!TIP]
 > [ext2](https://en.wikipedia.org/wiki/Ext2) file systems (without encryption) can be mounted on Linux and OpenBSD.